A-K-O-R-A/boop-rs/README.md

 ```

 ## Installation
 Right now this project is not published anywhere so you'll need to clone this repository and build it yourself for now.
-More default plugins will be added and the CLI will receive a bit of polish before there will be proper release.
+The first official release date is not yet set.

 If you just want to try out the project you can do so using the `cargo install` command.
 ```bash